Resident Boat Rental: End of Season 2016 Hours of Operation

-Beginning May 1, 2015, you may begin obtaining your personal boat permit for use on the lake.
+Beginning April 11, 2016, Daybreak residents may begin obtaining personal boat permits for use on the lake.

 *If purchasing permits before boat checkout begins on May 28, 2016-- orientations will be available on Wednesdays from 5-7pm and Saturdays from 9-11am.

 Fishing RegulationsThe lake has been stocked with trout, bluegill, channel catfish, and largemouth bass.
 A valid Utah State fishing license is required, and all corresponding rules apply.
-Please stay within designated fishing areas, and some of our landscaping is still fragile, and be respectful of other users, especially boaters.
+Please stay within designated fishing areas, as some of our landscaping is fragile.
+Please also be respectful of other users, especially boaters.

 Please note that swimming and wading are not allowed in Oquirrh Lake at this time, due to negative effects on water quality and ecosystem balance.